-Come May 25th, 2018 and the European Online Data Privacy law, which was passed in January will be enacted.
+Come May 25th, 2018, the European Online Data Privacy law, which was passed in January will be enacted.
 For organizations that handle or process personal data of European citizens, this means having to implement measures to meet the regulations laid down by GDPR, as failure to do so can attract huge fines in the range of €1 million or 2% of the global turnover or €2 million or 4% of the global turnover, depending on the sensitivity of the data.

 What is GDPR?